sparklingrobots/nano2017/second_draft/01_beginning/01_TheMurder.md

 Suddenly a loud scream--a body is discovered.
 Over the prone body -- a Delver -- is another Delver, stunned by their own actions but holding a bloody knife.
 (Actually they might just kill each other.)

 Lo finds the bodies and stumbles off before anyone can know she's there. (possibly this is the start of chapter 2--Lo rejecting the call, pretending nothing happened, wondering when the news will get out)

+Lo Ponders Trees:
+Lo felt the bark of the tree against her back as she woke up.
+The day was clear and lovely.
+She was glad for the tree and glad for the sky around her as well .
+She could hear the others cooking breakfast already.
+The smell of mushrooms cooking drew her closer to them.

+She wanted to admit something to them but couldn't quite put her finger on it.
+There was something bothering her.
+She felt guilty a lot but couldn't understnand why or what made her feel that way.

+This tree is very old.

+She wonders if this tree lived through the Great Mourning.

+Something no one regrets: Planting the right tree.

+---

+She regarded the old tree, not for the first time.
+She closed her eyes and felt the roots as they grew out from the small tree into the massive tree it is today.
+The branches were not round but were buttressed, like wings out from the trunk.
+Knots larger than her head protruded from the trunk, like knuckles on an old human hand.
+The roots extended and extended and extended---a  good fifteen feet away you could still find yourself tripping on them.

+The branches were full, the tree was strong.

 Notes: